arnau/seachess/corpus/notes/bulletin_report_2021.md

 - 'friends' for links provided by any friend.

 Another way of thinking about sources is to look at how often domains repeat.
-It's a weird one though given that a single domain don't necessarily equate to a single publisher.
+It's a weird one though given that a single domain doesn't necessarily equate to a single publisher.
 Good examples of this are `github.com`, `youtube.com` or `medium.com`.
 In any case, see below the list of domains I read more than 4 times: